New service: SOGEA – What Is It? | Broadband without a phone line

 Quicker install / lead times

 Lead time for SOGEA order can be as little as 5 working days meaning you might be connected quicker than ever before.
+Migrations from other broadband/WLR services have a lead time of 10 working days.

 Lead times can vary depending on whether you already have any active or stopped lines in the premises.